pdkpavankumar/pdkpavan-web/content/posts/2019-06-29--array-delete/index.md

  (3) [1, 2, 3]
 ```
 **2. POP**
-$\qquad$ Pop method removes and returns the last element from the array.
+Pop method removes and returns the last element from the array.
 ```javascript
 > arr = [1,2,3,4,5];
  (5) [1, 2, 3, 4, 5]